 If your dog's temperature is dangerously high or low, go to the nearest open veterinarian immediately.
 If possible, contact them for advice on the way.
 Do not attempt to give medications to your dog at home without your vet's advice.
 NEVER give your dog over-the-counter medications like acetaminophen or ibuprofen as these are highly toxic.

 If your dog has hypothermia (low body temperature), you may wish to use a heating pad or hot water bottles to help warm him up.
 Make sure to use blankets or towels in between the heat source and your dog to avoid burns.
+Only use electric heating pads on the lowest setting and do not leave them on for too long.
+Make sure your dog can get away from them if they get too hot.
 Be sure someone is supervising the dog at all times.

 Any methods to cool or warm your dog do not necessarily resolve the cause of the abnormal body temperature.
 Be sure to still bring your dog to a vet for an examination.